Apple's iPhone 12 launch event is today: How to watch it live

 "We believe iPhone 12 represents the most significant product cycle for Cook & Co. since iPhone 6 in 2014 and will be another defining chapter in the Apple growth story looking ahead despite a softer consumer spending environment," Wedbush analyst Daniel Ives wrote in an Oct.
 6 note to investors.
 He called this launch a "once in a decade" event for Apple.

-Apple's event will also overlap with Amazon's annual Prime Day sales event, which is being held on Oct.
-13 and 14.
-Amazon typically holds its annual shopping holiday during the summer months, but like everything else, the coronavirus appeared to throw off those plans too.
+Apple's event will overlap with Amazon's annual Prime Day sales event, which is happening Tuesday and Wednesday.
+Amazon typically holds its annual sale during the summer.
+But like with everything else, the coronavirus disrupted those plans.

 Apple's online-only event follows the company's last announcements in September for its newest iPads, Apple Watches and Apple One subscription service.